How Homelabs Rekindled My Love for Tinkering and Learning

 Building the Lab

 The next day I was on Newegg, shopping for hardware components.
 I watched about ten YouTube videos before settling on a NAS case alone.
-Researching different components, comparing costs and value, determining which hardware would work with the use cases I had in mind — it was genuinely fun in a way I had almost forgotten work could be.
+Researching different components, comparing costs and value, determining which hardware would work with the use cases I had in mind.
+It was genuinely fun in a way I had almost forgotten work could be.

 I was also scheduled to spend a week in Chicago on that same trip, so for the components I was not sure about, I visited Micro Center in person.
 The prospect of assembling everything myself once I was back in Lagos filled me with a kind of joy I had not felt in years.

-Three Years In — And Still Going
+Three Years In and Still Going

 My Homelab has been running for three years now.
 I tinker with it constantly and learn something new almost every day.
-It has brought me back to writing code — something I had not done seriously in years.
+It has brought me back to writing code, something I had not done seriously in years.

 A year ago, I set up OPNsense on a box I bought from AliExpress.
 That single project taught me more about computer networking than anything else in my entire career.
-I could see firsthand how far things have come since my days working in a cybercafé — but that is a story for another post.
+I could see firsthand how far things have come since my days working in a cybercafé, but that is a story for another post.

 The specs below are what I am currently running.
 It never really ends, though.
 I have added quite a few things since I first assembled it, and the wishlist only keeps growing.